All you need to know

 SYSTEM CHECK BEFORE THE TEST

-In the run-up to the test (a few days before) you will receive a standardized invitation e-mail from the proctoring system.
+In the run-up to the test (a few days before) you will receive a standardised invitation e-mail from the proctoring system.
 This e-mail is also connected with a system check – testing of some technical requirements (e.g. the functioning of the webcam).
 Only if this system check is completed successfully, you can start the test.

 Important: Please carry out the system check on the device on which you want to run the test.
 Once the system check has been successfully completed, you will not be able to change the device.